 Pascal's wager is a philosophical argument put forward by an eminent scientist.

-Bernie's wager is that the grid will fail in South Africa and Day Zero will arrive in my village; so he has installed a solar network and an underground reservoir as a precaution.
+Bernie's wager is that the grid will fail in South Africa and Day Zero will arrive in his village; so he has installed a solar network and an underground reservoir for storing rainwater as a precaution.

-The gains, finite ones it is true, have already proved to me that it was the right decision; both are paid off and I have free electricity and water for the foreseeable future.
+The finite gains have already proved to Bernie that it was the right decision; both are paid off and he has free electricity and water for the foreseeable future.
+But neither the grid has yet failed nor Day Zero arrived; the utilities still function, albeit erratically.

-Actually there have already been infinite gains; I have made my small contribution to the survival of planet Earth.
+Actually there have already been infinite gains; Bernie has made his small contribution to the survival of planet Earth.

-I will leave it to you to apply the logic of Pascal's wager to "the poles will melt and sea-level will rise by 100m."
+I will leave it to you to apply the logic of Pascal's wager to "the poles will melt and sea-level shall rise by 100m."

 Sadly Blaise Pascal died at the tender age of 39 from stomach cancer.

 It is clear that the virus will not be fully eradicated[3].
 And that somewhere between 10 - 30% of us will experience Long Covid after the infection.
-So let's apply Pascal's wager.
+So let us apply Pascal's wager.

 Choosing not to make palpable changes of lifestyle means there is a chance of around 20% of significant loss.
 The gain is better health and protection not only against the virus and its insidious effects but an overall safeguard against diabetes and other comorbidities.